LF Decentralized Trust Labs

 Process to propose a new lab

-1. Fork the hyperledger-labs.github.io repository.
+Fork the lf-decentralized-trust-labs.github.io repository.

-3. In the Proposal Template, there is an entry for sponsor(s).
-Although not required, proposers are encouraged to seek a sponsor who can help them create ties with the rest of the Hyperledger community and ensure that the proposal is cogent and novel (in conception, proposed execution, or interested community).
+.
+It is expected that your lab repository will have the same name so keep that in mind. - In the Proposal Template, there is an entry for sponsor(s).
+Although not required, proposers are encouraged to seek a sponsor who can help them create ties with the rest of the LF Decentralized Trust community and ensure that the proposal is cogent and novel (in conception, proposed execution, or interested community).

-1. use your connections to existing projects and ask maintainers,
+To find sponsors:- use your connections to existing projects and ask maintainers,

-2. find working groups or projects with affinities to the proposed lab and pitch the project (good to have the template already filled out) in associated channels and/or mailing lists.
+- find working groups or projects with affinities to the proposed lab and pitch the project (good to have the template already filled out) in associated channels and/or mailing lists.
 The WG chairs emails, the maintainers contacts etc can be found on the wiki or github.
 Make personal appeals if you can.
 Every repository contains a MAINTAINERS file that lists the current maintainers with their contact information and you can reach them all by posting to the Maintainers list.

-4. Commit your changes with proper sign-off.
+Commit your changes with proper sign-off.
 This means that your commit log message must contain a line that looks like the following one, with your actual name and email address:

 Signed-off-by: John Doe <john.doe@example.com>

-5. Submit a Pull Request.
+. - Submit a Pull Request.

 The labs stewards will then review your proposal.
 Like sponsors, stewards do not have a responsibility beyond this; ongoing work like contributing code or reviews is not tied to their role as stewards.
 In reviewing the proposal, the stewards make sure that the proposal is cogent and novel (in conception, proposed execution, or interested community).